Setup an Automated Build using Jenkins and Artifactory

 4. Build the module

-In order to simplify the steps, this tutorial will be performed locally on a single machine.
+In order to simplify the steps, this training will be performed locally on a single machine.

 Artifactory will host MicroEJ modules in 3 repositories: